bbiyongel/nlp_with_pytorch/text-classification/code.md

         # |x| = (batch_size, length, word_vec_dim)
         min_length = max(self.window_sizes)
         if min_length > x.size(1):
+            # Because some input does not long enough for maximum length of window size,
+            # we add zero tensor for padding.
             pad = x.new(x.size(0), min_length - x.size(1), self.word_vec_dim).zero_()
             # |pad| = (batch_size, min_length - length, word_vec_dim)
             x = torch.cat([x, pad], dim=1)
             # |x| = (batch_size, min_length, word_vec_dim)

+        # In ordinary case of vision task, you may have 3 channels on tensor,
+        # but in this case, you would have just 1 channel,
+        # which is added by 'unsqueeze' method in below:
         x = x.unsqueeze(1)
         # |x| = (batch_size, 1, length, word_vec_dim)